 The Creative Journey

-Bolstered by a few sales, Loriann became a contributor to the Pittsburgh Press and Pittsburgh Post-Gazette writing community news, profiles, health and lifestyle features.
+Bolstered by a few sales, Loriann became a contributor to a parenting magazine and two daily newspapers, writing community news, profiles, health and lifestyle features.
 Loriann created a work-at-home column for the Pittsburgh Business-Times and features for airline magazines.
 She focused on wedding planning, relationships and honeymoons, representing Elegant Bride on press trips, then re-slanted the research for Parents, Parenting and The Saturday Evening Post.

 From small contributions, greeting card writing, and developing resumés to Caribbean press excursions, book authorship and helping public relations clients, Loriann taught countless other freelancers at community colleges, the University of Pittsburgh, Writer’s Digest School, and at many writer’s conferences.